 Credits: SURG 1702 - 12 credits; SURG 1802 - 6 credits

 Elective Clinical Clerkship

-Students have 24 weeks of electives, 4 weeks in the third year and 20 weeks in the fourth year.
-Elective rotations must be done in four week blocks, although students can petition the respective clinical department chair to be allowed to split an elective into two 2-week blocks.
-Students may request to do electives in basic science or clinical research.
-One 4-week elective can be used for an international rotation and one 4-week elective can be used for vacation.
-A student must do 20 weeks of electives to meet graduation requirements.
+Students have 28 total weeks of electives, 4 weeks in the third year and 24 weeks in the fourth year.
+Elective rotations must be done in four week blocks, although students may petition the respective clinical department chair to be allowed to split an elective into two 2-week blocks.
+Students may request to do one 4-week elective in basic science or clinical research.
+One 4-week elective may be used for an international rotation and two 4-week electives may be used for vacation.
+A student must complete 5 electives (20 weeks) to meet graduation requirements.